Geoffrey Marcy

 Geoffrey William Marcy (born September 29, 1954) is an American astronomer.
 He was an early influence in the field of exoplanet detection, discovery, and characterization.
 Marcy was a professor of astronomy at the University of California, Berkeley, and an adjunct professor of physics and astronomy at San Francisco State University.
 Marcy and his research teams discovered many extrasolar planets, including 70 out of the first 100 known exoplanets and also the first planetary system around a Sun-like star, Upsilon Andromedae.
-Marcy was a co-investigator on the NASA Kepler mission.
+Marcy was a co-investigator on the NASA Kepler space telescope mission.
 His collaborators have included R. Paul Butler, Debra Fischer and Steven S. Vogt, Jason Wright, Andrew Howard, Katie Peek, John Johnson, Erik Petigura, Lauren Weiss, Lea Hirsch and the Kepler Science Team.
+Following an investigation for sexual harassment in 2015, Marcy resigned his position at the University of California, Berkeley.

 Early life and education

 Marcy graduated from Granada Hills High School in Granada Hills, California, in 1972.
 He graduated with a Bachelor of Arts summa cum laude with a double major in physics and astronomy from the University of California, Los Angeles, in 1976.
 He then completed a doctorate in astronomy in 1982 at the University of California, Santa Cruz, with much of his work done at Lick Observatory.